tikv/community/votes/0193-SpadeA-Tang-as-tikv-reviewer.md

-# A Vote for CalvinNeo as TiKV Reviewer
+# A Vote for SpadeA-Tang as TiKV Reviewer

 ## Proposal

-[@SpadeA-Tang](https://github.com/CalvinNeo) has continuously contributed to `tikv/tikv` on different components, including but not limited to storage, raftstore and related components.
+[@SpadeA-Tang](https://github.com/SpadeA-Tang) has continuously contributed to `tikv/tikv` on different components, including but not limited to storage, raftstore and related components.
 The main contributions are listed in the following:

 * [Authored pull requests](https://github.com/tikv/tikv/pulls?q=is%3Amerged+is%3Apr+author%3ASpadeA-Tang)